RoboLecturer/RoboLecturer-Code/README.md

   1. If the line ```source /opt/ros/noetic/setup.bash``` is not in your ```~/.bashrc```, run it, then add it to your ```~/.bashrc``` so you can avoid doing it everytime you open a terminal.
   2. Run ```source ~/<workspace_name>/devel/setup.bash```.
   3. Your ```ROS_MASTER_URI``` may be different from that of the Master running roscore.

+- **ERROR: Unable to start XML-RPC server, port 45100 is already in use**.

+  If you've called ```PepperAPI.init()``` in multiple scripts, check that the module name you provided as the argument remains the same across all scripts.